foreverfl/vscode/docs/typescript/typescript-compiling.md

 ## tsconfig.json

 Typically the first step in any new TypeScript project is to add a `tsconfig.json` file.
 A `tsconfig.json` file defines the TypeScript [project settings](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), such as the compiler options and the files that should be included.
 To do this, open up the folder where you want to store your source and add a new file named `tsconfig.json`.
-Once in this file, IntelliSense (`kb(editor.action.triggerSuggest)`) will help you along the way.
+Once in this file, IntelliSense (`Ctrl+Space`) will help you along the way.

 ![tsconfig.json IntelliSense](images/compiling/tsconfigintellisense.png)